The Dilemma of a Repairman

 Save money not - true story anecdote

-Here is another anecdotal case when the urge to save money and the planet costs more to people.
+Here is another anecdotal case when the urge to save money costs more to people.
 A repair shop owner told me how he and his partner once placed broken TVs on curbs around the block before council cleaning, but some people picked them up and brought them back to his shop.
 The owner took a fee for saying that the TV could not be fixed :).
 It worked while there were no competitors in the area.

 The second law of thermodynamics and consumer electronics